canopas/react-file-upload/README.md

 ## License

-This project is licensed under the MIT.
+This project is licensed under the [MIT](https://github.com/canopas/vue-file-upload/blob/main/LICENSE).

 ## Contact Information

-If you have questions or need support, you can reach out to us at GitHub Profile.
+Vue file upload is owned and maintained by the [Canopas team](https://canopas.com/).
+You can reach out them on Github at [canopas](https://github.com/canopas) for questions or need support.